miracuvesseo/Netmeds-Clone/README.md

 Key Features of Miracuves Netmeds Clone

-href="https://miracuves.com/product/pharmeasy-clone//">Netmeds Clone</a> offers a range of features to create a seamless and efficient online pharmacy.
+<a href="https://miracuves.com/product/pharmeasy-clone//">Netmeds Clone</a> offers a range of features to create a seamless and efficient online pharmacy.
 These features make it easy for users to find and order medicines quickly.
 Below are the key features that make this platform unique and user-friendly.

 1. User Registration and Profiles: Users can easily register on the platform and create their profiles.
 This feature allows for storing personal information, medical history, and prescription details.